 Instructions to Apply

-Monday, August 18 through Friday, September 12, all applicants will use the College of Education’s Tk20 data management system to complete their application, upload some of the required supporting documents, and follow-up with a scheduled appointment with a COE staff member Monday, September 15 through Friday, September 19, 2014 to review the application, submit official transcripts that are required (with the exception of SVSU), and schedule a program interview.
+Between Monday, December 14, 2015 and Wednesday, January 13, 2016, applicants will use the College of Education’s Tk20 data management system to complete their application, upload most of the required supporting documents, and follow-up with a scheduled appointment with a COE staff member during the week of Tuesday, January 19 through Friday, January 22, 2016 to review the application materials, submit official transcripts that are required (with the exception of SVSU), and schedule a program interview.

 1. Log in to Tk20 and complete the elementary or secondary application in its entirety.
-Click Tk20 TEP Application Instructions (1,087kB) for assistance on how to log in toTk20 and complete the application.
+Click Tk20 Application Instructions (299kB) for assistance on how to log in toTk20 and complete the application.

 2. Be prepared to upload the following documents into your electronic application (MS Word or PDF are acceptable):

 a.
 A copy of your class schedule for the upcoming semester; SVSU students may obtain a copy from Cardinal Direct;